aayushmahapatra/next-wordle/README.md

 Next-Wordle is a clone of Wordle - the popular word guessing game we all know and love.

 > Language: TypeScript \
-> Framework: React18, Nextjs@12, TailwindCss and HeadlessUI
+> Framework: React18, Nextjs@12 and TailwindCss \
+> Library: HeadlessUI

 [Try the live demo!](https://next-wordle-two.vercel.app/)